tiagobento/kie-tools/examples/base64png-editor-vscode-extension/README.md

 - Installing VSIX

-The `pnpm build:prod` generate a vsix file on the `/dist` folder.
+The `turbo build:prod` generate a vsix file on the `/dist` folder.
 Open your VS Code, and install it.

 ---